mohan8git/advertisement_spec_counter/README.md

 This project was done for getting hands on on Machine learning libraries.
 And as a project for my company.

+It happens to find the number of the viewer who sees the person who walk in front of them and in resoponse it shows the total count.

 ===================================================================================================================
 # Deep Sort with PyTorch